Skip to content

 TL;DR

-HSA-DINO proposes a multi-scale prompt bank that learns hierarchical semantic prompts from the image feature pyramid to enrich text representations, and employs a semantics-aware router to dynamically determine at inference time whether domain-specific augmentation should be applied.
-This design achieves a superior balance between domain adaptation and open-vocabulary generalization, attaining the best harmonic mean (H) scores across three vertical-domain datasets.
+HSA-DINO proposes a multi-scale prompt bank to learn hierarchical semantic prompts from image feature pyramids to enhance text representations.
+In parallel, a semantic-aware router dynamically determines whether to apply domain-specific augmentation during inference, achieving a superior balance between domain adaptation and open-vocabulary generalization (obtaining the best H-mean scores across three vertical domain datasets).

 Background & Motivation

-1. Background: Open-vocabulary object detection (OVOD) has achieved impressive zero-shot detection performance in general scenarios (e.g., OV-COCO), driven by large-scale pre-training methods such as GLIP, Grounding DINO, and OV-DINO.
+1. Background: Open-vocabulary object detection (OVOD) has achieved impressive zero-shot performance in general scenarios (e.g., OV-COCO) due to large-scale pre-training (GLIP, Grounding DINO, OV-DINO, etc.).

-2. Limitations of Prior Work: (a) Pre-trained OVOD models suffer severe performance degradation on vertical domains (e.g., insect classification ArTaxOr, remote sensing DIOR, underwater UODD), because fine-grained categories are scarce and semantically weak in pre-training data. (b) Full fine-tuning improves target-domain performance but substantially impairs generalization to the general domain (e.g., OV-DINO's mAP_coco drops from 50.6 to 36.1 after fine-tuning on ArTaxOr). (c) Existing prompt methods (predefined templates, CoOp) lack multi-faceted visual-semantic descriptions.
+2. Limitations of Prior Work: (a) Pre-trained OVOD models experience significant performance drops in vertical domains (e.g., insect classification in ArTaxOr, remote sensing in DIOR, underwater in UODD) because fine-grained categories are scarce and semantically weak in pre-training data; (b) Full fine-tuning improves target domain performance but severely damages generalization to general domains (e.g., OV-DINO's mAP_coco drops from 50.6 to 36.1 after fine-tuning on ArTaxOr); (c) Existing prompt methods (pre-defined templates, CoOp) lack multi-faceted visual semantic descriptions.

-3. Key Challenge: A fundamental tension exists between domain adaptation and open-vocabulary generalization — parameter updates targeting downstream tasks inevitably corrupt pre-trained semantic knowledge.
+3. Key Challenge: The fundamental conflict between domain adaptation and open-vocabulary generalization—updating parameters for downstream tasks inevitably destroys pre-trained semantic knowledge.

-4. Goal: Within a parameter-efficient fine-tuning framework, the paper seeks to (a) enrich text representations with dense visual semantics to improve alignment, and (b) automatically select an appropriate semantic strategy at inference time so that domain adaptation does not degrade open-vocabulary capability.
+4. Goal: How to (a) enhance text representations with rich visual semantics to improve alignment within a parameter-efficient fine-tuning framework, and (b) automatically select appropriate semantic strategies during inference so that domain adaptation does not impair open-vocabulary capabilities.

-5. Key Insight: The multi-scale feature pyramid of an OVOD model inherently encodes hierarchical semantics ranging from coarse to fine (e.g., high-level context such as "flower" vs. low-level texture such as "spotted wings"), which can serve as auxiliary prompts for category labels.
-Moreover, explicitly modeling content and domain information enables a more accurate router that resolves the difficulty of distinguishing domain distributions.
+5. Key Insight: The multi-scale feature pyramids of OVOD models already contain hierarchical semantic information from coarse to fine (high-level context like "flowers," low-level textures like "spotted wings"), which can serve as auxiliary prompts for category labels.
+Simultaneously, constructing a more accurate router by explicitly modeling content and domain information addresses the difficulty of distinguishing domain distributions.

 Method